-Our Advisor will use an investment selection process modeled after the selection process utilized by our Advisor and its affiliates for the various funds they manage.
-Initially, both of our Advisor's senior investment professionals, Messrs.
-Siegel and Shilowitz will be responsible for negotiating, structuring and managing of our investments, and will operate under the oversight of our Advisor's investment committee.
+Our Advisor uses an investment selection process modeled after the selection process utilized by our Advisor and its affiliates for the various funds they manage.
+Both of our Advisor's senior investment professionals, Messrs.
+Siegel and Shilowitz are responsible for negotiating, structuring and managing our investments, and operate under the oversight of our board of directors and the Advisor's investment committee.
 Messrs.
-Siegel and Sholowitz are also both members of our initial board of directors, and may be subject to conflicts of interest.
-See "Certain Relationships and Related Party Transactions-Conflicts of Interest Within StoneCastle Partners."
+Siegel and Shilowitz are also both members of our board of directors, and may be subject to conflicts of interest.
+See "Certain Relationships and Related Party Transactions-Conflicts of Interest Within StoneCastle Partners" in the prospectus.